Razer DeathAdder V2 Gaming Mouse Review

 Razer DeathAdder V2 Gaming Mouse

-Synapse is harmless except from the obnoxious prompt to install a plethora of Razer software upon connecting in the DeathAdder V2 and the subtle push to create a Razer ID.
+Synapse is harmless except for the obnoxious prompt to install a plethora of Razer software upon connecting to the DeathAdder V2 and the subtle push to create a Razer ID.
 Anyone interested in tweaking their experience can do so.
-In contrast, others can simply select the proper DPI level and forget about the programme altogether.
+In contrast, others can select the proper DPI level and forget about the programme altogether.

 That makes sense, in my opinion.
 The DeathAdder V2 may be adjusted to your liking with the help of Razer Synapse.
 Except for the left mouse button, nearly all its buttons are fully programmable.
 When it comes to the right mouse button, it’s all about the “$” sign.
 In other words, it’s capable of doing so.
 You need the scroll click to start your game, right?
 Done.
 It only takes a couple of mouse clicks.
-There are also the standard configuration options, such as a sensitivity slider with five positions that may be accessed via the buttons under the scroll wheel.
-This is made possible by the Razer Focus+ optical sensor, which allows you to set a value between 100 and 20,000 for each level, in 50-step increments.
+Standard configuration options include a sensitivity slider with five positions that may be accessed via the buttons under the scroll wheel.
+This is made possible by the Razer Focus+ optical sensor, which allows you to set a value between 100 and 20,000 for each level in 50-step increments.
 Higher polling rates of 125, 500, and 1,000 Hz are also available.

 The RGB lighting of the DeathAdder V2 may also be adjusted using Synapse.
 Audio Metre, Breathing, Reactive, Spectrum Cycling, and Static are the software’s five preconfigured effects.
 The mouse’s flashing lights may be adjusted in brightness and timing via Synapse.
 They can be synchronized with those of other Razer Chroma-enabled devices.